Frequently Asked Questions

 What’s the advance payment?

-The advance payment is a one-time payment that, if funded, you can use to pay for expected, qualifying expenses related to nonpublic academic instruction for an eligible student.
+The advance payment is a one-time award that you can use to pay for expected, qualifying expenses you paid related to nonpublic academic instruction for an eligible student.
 The amount of the advance payment is up to $5,000 per eligible student, or up to $7,500 per eligible student with a qualifying disability.
+The advance payment will be offered every year of the program, but parents can only take advantage of it once for each eligible child.
+They can’t apply for it every year.

-To be considered for the advance payment for 2026:
+To be considered for the advance payment awarded in 2026:

 - Your modified adjusted gross income can’t exceed 300% of the 2024 federal poverty level.
 Find your modified adjusted gross income on line 7 of your 2024 Form 40, Idaho Individual Income Tax Return.